kushmerick/cfoundry-scala/README.md

 The full [Scala
 sample](https://github.com/kushmerick/cfoundry-scala/tree/master/sample/org/cloudfoundry/cfoundry/samples/scala)
-shows many more details, such as creating new objects.
+shows many more details -- such as creating new resources, and writing local changes to a resource back to CF.

 ## Using cfoundry-scala from Java